gjj/computational-thinking/README.md

 ## p2q2 Flag Game: Multi Player 👫

-Again, seems to be the prize collecting VRP problem.
+Again, a variant of VRP.
 We adopted a similar greedy + 2-opt approach for question 2, and we created `greedy_multiple`, `try2opt_multiple` and `get_route_dist_multiple` wrapper functions that loop through `m` (number of players) and call our question 1’s functions.
 We also have two decisions here:

 - When `n = 1`, immediately return our question 1’s `get_route()` results
 - When `p <= 800` (a threshold set by us), we run our `get_route()` in single player mode for comparison with our multiplayer algorithm later – complexity for `get_route()` is `O(n^3)`